first-stringer/accuweather-bigpanda-integration/README.md

    `node bigpanda-app.js bigpanda-app-config.properties`

-    If a message fails to be processed it will be placed back on the SQS queue for a maximum of ten times at which point it will be moved to an SQS dead letter queue.
+    If a message fails to be processed it will be placed back on the SQS queue for a maximum of five times at which point it will be moved to an SQS dead letter queue.

     **If no messages are published to the queue for more than one minute an email notification is sent via AWS Cloudwatch and an AWS SNS topic.**